Life Insurance in France (Assurance Vie) - 2026 Guide

 Returns have fallen over the past two decades.
 In the early 2000s, euro funds routinely delivered 4-6% per year.
 For 2024-2025, average returns sit around 2-3%, with some contracts paying as little as 1.5% and others (especially those requiring partial allocation to riskier funds) offering up to 3.5%.

 Despite lower returns, euro funds remain popular.
-They outperform the Livret A savings account, provide absolute capital safety, and work well as the conservative portion of a portfolio.
+They outperform the Livret A savings account, provide absolute capital safety, and work well as the conservative portion of a life insurance portfolio.
 The main limitation: many insurers now require you to invest at least 30-50% in units of account before they will give you access to their best euro fund rates.

 Unité s de Compte (Units of Account)